Angleito/BluefinAIAgentTrader/README.md

 1. Listen for TradingView webhook signals
 2. Analyze the signals using Claude Sonnet 3.7
 3. Confirm the trade using Perplexity AI chart analysis
+4. Apply risk management rules to determine position size and risk parameters
-4. Execute the trade on Bluefin Exchange if confirmed
+5. Execute the trade on Bluefin Exchange if confirmed
+6. Track performance and generate visualizations
-5. Log all activity and track performance metrics
+7. Log all activity and track performance metrics

 ## Trading Parameters